Skip to content

 How South Dakota calculates child support

-South Dakota child support obligations are based on state child support guideline laws.
-DCS explains that the basic support obligation looks at both parents’ combined monthly net incomes, the number of children, and each parent’s proportionate share.
-The court may also consider child care and health care coverage costs.
+South Dakota child support obligations are based on state guideline laws.
+DCS says the basic support obligation looks at both parents’ combined monthly net incomes, the number of children, and each parent’s proportionate share.
+The court may also split costs for child care and health care coverage, including medical, dental, orthodontic, optometric, or counseling costs.

 The calculator gives only a general idea.
 It is intended for combined monthly net income up to $30,000.
 It assumes the children primarily live with one parent, and it is not meant for joint physical care or split custody cases.
-If your case has unusual expenses, shared time, high income, travel costs, or safety issues, expect the final number to be different from a quick online estimate.
+If your case has unusual expenses, shared time, high income, travel costs, Tribal court issues, or safety concerns, expect the final number to require more review.

 Parentage and paternity